-When a relative risk is between 1 and 1.99 it may be presented in several ways.
+A relative risk between 1 and 1.99 may be presented in several ways.
 For example, in the exercise study above, the relative risk is 1.25.
 You may see:

-When a relative risk is 2 or more, it is often presented as how many times the risk is increased.
+When a relative risk is 2 or more, it is often presented as the number of times the risk is increased.
 For example, women with atypical hyperplasia, a benign breast condition, have a relative risk of about 4 compared to women without atypical hyperplasia.
 You may see:

-When a relative risk is less than 1, it means that the risk factor lowers the risk of disease.
-For example, women who breastfeed (for a lifetime total of one year or more) have a relative risk of breast cancer of about 0.75 compared to women who do not breastfeed.
+A relative risk less than 1 means the risk factor lowers the risk of disease.
+For example, women who breastfeed for one year have a relative risk of breast cancer of about 0.94 compared to women who do not breastfeed.
 You may see: